braze-inc/braze-docs/_docs/_api/objects_filters/messaging/apple_object.md

 page_type: reference
 channel: push
 platform: iOS
-description: "This article lists and explains the different Apple objects used at Braze."
+description: "This reference article lists and explains the different Apple objects used at Braze."

 ---